MystenLabs/walrus-docs/docs/usage/web-api.md

   }
 }
 ```

 The field `event` returns the [Sui event ID](../dev-guide/sui-struct.md) that can be used to
 find the transaction that created the Sui Blob object on the Sui explorer or using a Sui SDK.

 ### Read

 Blobs may be read from an aggregator or daemon using HTTP GET.
 For example the following cURL
-command, reads a blob and writes it to an output file:
+command reads a blob and writes it to an output file:

 ```sh
 ADDRESS="127.0.0.1:31415"